 This Square was the starting point for the original settlement and represented the urban core in a semicircle.

 The palace was built on the remains of the old city fortifications and frequently changed.
-Casa Rosada is the official seat of the incumbent president, although it is only used as such on formal occasions.
+Casa Rosada is the official seat of the incumbent president.
+However, it is only used as such on formal occasions.
 The pink exterior paint dates from 1873

 Right across the square is the Palace of Government of the Autonomous City of Buenos Aires and next to it the Museo Histórico Nacional del Cabildo y la Revolución de Mayo, the National Historical Museum of the Cabildo and the May Revolution, housed in a former colonial government building.
 During the Viceroyalty of the Río de la Plata around the turn of the 18th century, it was the seat of government.